bfirner/msp430-projects/README.md

 This repository has code from a lab course on embedded programming using the MSP430 that I made for Rutgers.
 The topic list and original lectures are below.
 The original course has a number of associated lectures with example code, short "lab" projects, and some topics have larger projects that integrate the topics so far.
 I will also be creating larger, almost useful projects using the topics in the this outline.

 Below is a list of topics and the associated lectures, lab projects, or take-home projects.
+The numbers denote in which class the lecture, lab, or take-home project appears.

 ## Topic: Reintroduction to C
 ### 01 Lecture: binary operators, volatile, pragmas, interrupts, registers